prochazkaml/ComponentLabels/README.md

 It will now generate a `ResistorLabels.pdf` that can be used to print onto AVERY 5260/L7157.

 # More Details

+This is forked from https://github.com/Finomnis/ResistorLabels

+At first, I tried to make it a clean, PR'able option, but I got lazy halfway through.

 This is based on an idea from Zach Poff.